 Student Application and Selection Process:

 Up to 12 students will be selected for the SRI@FMHI.
 Because each SRI Scholar will be matched with a faculty mentor, primary consideration will be given to those applicants whose area of interest is closely aligned with the expertise of a faculty member who is available to provide mentorship during the summer.
-Typically, students will be considered for the program if they have begun coursework in their academic major, completed a minimum of 60 hours of college coursework, and have an expected graduation date no earlier than December, 2019.
-Priority will be given to students who are within 12-15 months of graduation.
+Typically, students will be considered for the program if they have begun coursework in their academic major, completed a minimum of 60 hours of college coursework, and have an expected graduation date no earlier than December 2022.
 Courses in statistics and research methodology are required to be eligible.
-The application form may be obtained at http://www.cbcs.usf.edu/Research/SRI/ or by contacting firstname.lastname@example.org.
+The application form may be obtained at [insert application link] or by contacting firstname.lastname@example.org.
 An official transcript and letter of recommendation from a faculty member are required.

 All students who are accepted for the program will receive the following benefits:

-• Up to $1,000 funding available to support research project and other program expenses
+- Up to $1,000 funding available to support the research project and other research related expenses

 Students are responsible for paying for the cost of housing and food.
-On-campus housing is available on the USF campus.
+On-campus housing is available at USF.

 Potential Faculty Mentors: